 Well I’ve been researching how this phenomenon would have played out over the past year.

-And compiling the data over how the market moved in reaction to these .
+And compiling the data over how the market moved in reaction to these jobs reports.

 Looking back, I found that these trades would have had an 83% win rate.